BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers

 4. Anthoceros sporophytes

 In Anthoceros the zygote divides to form the octant.
-The upper four cells of the octant give rise to capsule.
+The upper four cells of the octant give rise to the capsule.
 The cells divide once or twice transversely and then the periclinally differentiating into amphithecium and endothecium.

 The archesporium in Anthoceros develops from amphithecium instead of endothecium.
 The endothecium forms the central sterile columella.
 The archesporium is superficial in position and over arches the apex of columella.
 The sporogenous cells from the spore mother cells and Pseudoelaters.
 The spore mother cells as a result of reduction division form spores.

-The mature sporophyte or sporogonium is an exact cylindrical structure, consists of a bulbous foot and smooth slender, erect cylindrical capsule which may project 2 or 3 centimeter but sometimes upto 15 cm above surface of gametophytic thallus.
-The foot absorbs food from gametophyte.
+The foot absorbs food from gametophytes.
 The capsule is made up of several tissues.
-It has a central column of sterile cell the columella, columella surrounded by the sporogenous tissue which consists of spores and elaters.
-The wall of capsule is 2 to 5 layered, with an outer layer of epidermis which have stomata.
+It has a central column of sterile cells the columella, columella surrounded by the sporogenous tissue which consists of spores and elaters.
+The wall of the capsule is 2 to 5 layered, with an outer layer of the epidermis that has stomata.

 5. Funaria sporophyte

 In Funaria the zygote as a result of division form eight outer cells encircling the four inner cells.
-The outer cells form the amphithecium and inner cells forms endothecium.
-The endothecium cells divide by periclinal divisions to form a outer endothecium and inner endothecium cells.
-The inner endothecium cells give rise to columella while the outer endothecium cells forms the archesporium.
-Archesporium is superficial in position and surrounds the columella from all sides.
-The entire archesporium or sporogenous cells form the spore mother cells.
-The spore mother cells divide by meiosis and form haploid spores.
-No elaters are formed in Funaria.
+The outer cells form the amphithecium and the inner cells form the endothecium.
+The endothecium cells divide by periclinal divisions to form outer endothecium and inner endothecium cells.
+(Botany Sporophyte in Bryophytes Sample Question Answer Papers)

 (II) Reduction theory

-According to this theory of evolution of the sporophyte has downward direction.
-The main supporters of this theory are Kashyap (1919), Chruck (1919), Goebel (1930) and Evans (1939).
+According to this theory of evolution, the sporophyte has a downward direction.
+The main supporters of this theory are Kashyap (1919), Chruck (1919), Goebel (1930), and Evans (1939).
 They believe and an example of retrogressive evolution.
-The reduction is accompanied by simplification of the structure of sporophyte in the series.
-According view, the structure of sporophyte of Riccia will be considered as a highly evolved through reduced as a result of progressive simplification.
+(Botany Sporophyte in Bryophytes Sample Question Answer Papers)

 BSc 1st Year Sample Model Practice Mock Test Question Answer Papers